 After you receive all the goods, you can take a finisher picture with your medal and reunite with your family in the reunion area.

 Still have runDisney questions?
-Leave them in comments and I’ll be sure to answer them for you!
+Leave them in the comments and I’ll be sure to answer them for you!

 Patty Holliday has been running Disney since 2011.
 She knows just about every tip, trick, and hack there is to cover the runDisney Magical Miles at Disney World and Disneyland.
 She knows every mile isn’t *always* magical- but with training, tips, and a little bit of pixie dust, they can be a lot of fun!
 You can also find her at noguilttravel.com and noguiltfangirl.com